Skip to main content

 # Start timelord (skip this step and proceed below if installing a bluebox or ASIC timelord)

-chia start full_node timelord
+chia start node timelord

 # Bluebox timelord setup